vlstill/presentations/201909_sefm/pres.md

 ## Detecting **Local** Nontermination

-- a resource section does not terminate if the program can reach a point in it from which it cannot reach the corresponding resource section end
+- a resource section does not terminate if the program can reach a point in the section from which it cannot reach the corresponding resource section end

     . . .